Business terms and conditions for FAVI.co.uk

 1. Introductory provisions

 1.3.
-The Service Agreement and the Terms of Business are drawn up in English.
+The Service and the Terms and Conditions are drawn up in English.
+The Service may be concluded in English.

 1.4.
-In compliance with the provisions of Section 1752 of the Civil Code, the Parties agree that the Provider may unilaterally amend, to a reasonable extent, the Terms of Business.
-Any amendment to the Terms of Business shall be notified to the User.
-The User may refuse to accept such amendment to the Terms of Business; such refusal shall also result in the termination of the Service Agreement, subject to a one (1) month notice period.
+In accordance with the provisions of Section 1752 of the Civil Code, the parties agree that the Provider may unilaterally amend the Terms and Conditions to a reasonable extent.
+Such amendment to the Terms and Conditions shall be notified to the User by e-mail to the User’s address indicated in the User Account (Article 3).
+The User may reject the amendment to the Terms and Conditions; in such case, the User shall terminate the Service in writing, subject to a notice period of one (1) month.

 1.5.
 Once the User gives their consent to a new version of the Terms of Business, previous version of the Terms of Business shall expire, whereas the new version shall become an integral part of the Service Agreement.